 Yet we continue to engage in ceremonies from birth to death; baptism (or baby-naming), circumcision, marriage and funerals being perhaps the most obvious.
 While we in the ‘modern world’ no longer engage in pagan/ heathen ‘coming of age’ rituals centered on wilderness survival or various gender-segregated ceremonies, many a youngster still has a Mitzvah or their Senior Prom or a ritual around getting their first car.

 Some therapists have come to recognize there is, or can be, some benefit to be gained through rituals marking other events; loss of a personal or business relationship (divorce or getting laid off) is recognized as having a major impact on one’s mental health.
 We hold the spirits of those four-leggeds who have blessed us with their love very close to our heart and know just how deeply such losses are felt.

 Neo-pagans have long recognized this and have ceremonies and rituals to mark any number of milestones in the cycle of life.
 With this in mind, we are available to commemorate those events you consider important milestones in your journey on this planet; we will work with you to prepare and facilitate a suitable ceremony.

 the Ritual of Confession

 Many LGBT/Queer folks avoid all religious rituals; often for very good reason.
 One that continues to provide some benefit in spite of often being used in negative and controlling ways is Confession.
 Wallowing in perpetual guilt is detrimental to good mental health.
 All the more so when the guilt has been poured out by others, based on their perceptions of what is ‘the one true path’.
-RCM continues to fight against stigmatic guilt and the disastrous results.
+SFCA continues to fight against stigmatic guilt and the disastrous results.

 Why use ‘native American’ Rituals?